MickiusMousius/Rolio46Keyboard/chassis/fdm/README.md

 The "LCD Bracket", "Reset Button" and "USB Diffuser" should be printed on a smooth build plate with very fine layer lines (tested at 0.12mm).

+The "Power Switch" should be printed with a raft and very fine layer lines too.
+When printing a multicolor switch I found that a 0.2mm nozzle yielded best results, however, a 0.4mm nozzle does also work.

 The "USB Diffuser" is optional, if it is printed it should ideally be printed in clear filament so that light from the LED indicators can shine through.

 # Other Parts

-You will also require 10x M2x4 screws & 8x 9mm non-slip silicone feet.
+You will also require 10x M2x4 screws & 8x 8mm non-slip silicone feet.